simolus3/drift/docs/pages/docs/Other engines/web.md

 Just like the core drift APIs, web support is platform-agnostic:
 Drift web supports Flutter Web, AngularDart, plain `dart:html` or any other Dart web framework.

+While an official sqlite3 build for the web exists, it is fairly large and doesn't support most browsers.
+Drift uses a custom sqlite3 build with a Dart interface sharing a lot of code with the existing native platforms, which enables a fast implementation that works on more browsers.

 ## Supported browsers

 Drift uses the FileSystem Access API to store databases if it's available.
-Otherwise, it will fall back to a slower implementation based on IndexedDb.
-This check makes drift available on all modern browsers, even ones that don't support the official sqlite3 build for the web.
+Otherwise, it will fall back to a slower implementation based on IndexedDb in a shared worker.
+This makes drift available on all modern browsers, even ones that don't support the official sqlite3 build for the web.
 In some browsers, you need to serve your app with [additional headers](#additional-headers) for full support (but drift works without that too - the official sqlite3 build doesn't).